The Pathway To A Principal Career

 Remember when you were a kid, and you regarded the principal’s office with awe and fear?
 Well, times have changed.
 Now, you’re not only not afraid of being sent to the principal’s office, you want to be sent there.
 In short, you want to become the principal of a school.

 It’s going to take some work and planning to achieve that goal, but you’ll get there.
 You’re a leader.
 You’ve got a vision for education.
+You have ambitions to work in school administration.
 And someday, you’ll be sitting on the other side of that principal’s desk.

 The principal of a school

 As much as you want to someday be principal, there’s still some mystique that comes with the title.
 Whether as a student, parent, or educator yourself, you’ve surely encountered the principal of a school in some way or another.
 But aside from just being there, you may have only a limited or vague idea of what the principal actually does, and how to go about becoming one.

 The path to becoming a principal starts, like most important things, with an advance decision.
 Quite obviously, however, becoming a principal is not as simple as rolling out of bed one day and deciding to become one.
 So you decide you would like to one day hold a leadership position in a school environment.
 Where do you go from there?

 School principal education requirements